-Minimum standards are set out in the Housing (Standards for Rented Houses) Regulations 2008 and the Housing (Standards for Rented Houses) (Amendment) Regulations 2009.
-Minimum standards for rented accommodation are set by the Department of Environment, Community and Local Government (DECLG).
+Minimum standards are set out in the Housing (Standards for Rented Houses) Regulations 2017 (SI No 17 of 2017).
+Minimum standards for rented accommodation are set by the Department of Housing, Planning and Local Government (DHPLG).
 The Local Authorities (LA’s) are responsible for inspecting rented accommodation and for enforcement of the standards.

 What Are The Minimum Standards?